 A case brought by far-right Attorneys General of Missouri and Louisiana that could impede the government’s ability to promote public health and combat dangerous vaccine misinformation.

 Social media has proven to be fertile ground for the growth of misinformation and conspiracy theories.
 In the worst examples, widespread conspiracies have severe, tragic consequences—like the spread of vaccine misinformation, which reduces vaccine uptake, diverts clinical resources, and costs lives.
-Now, some attorneys general and extreme legal groups are going to court and making arguments that could make it more difficult for the government to stem the onslaught of dangerous misinformation about vaccines.

 WHAT’S AT STAKE